redaBenchraa/Poller/README.md

 # Poller
 The project uses MongoDb, React and Spring Boot with Gradle
- - Launch a mongo db instance with a user mongo:mongo on 27017 port
+ - Start a mongo db instance with a user mongo:mongo on 27017 port
- - Launch the PollerApplication
+ - Launch the PollerApplication.java
- - change the current directory to web-app
+ - Change the current directory to web-app
- - npm install
+ - Install dependencies using : npm install
- - npm start
+ - Start the fron-end web app using : npm start